bluerogue251/DBSubsetter/docs/pre_subset_postgres.md

 ### Optimize your "target" database for fast inserts (optional)

 Consider running `ALTER TABLE <your_table> SET UNLOGGED;` on the "target" database for any tables you expect to be of significant size in your "target" database.
-See the [docs](https://www.postgresql.org/docs/9.6/static/sql-createtable.html#SQL-CREATETABLE-UNLOGGED)
+See the relevant [Postgres docs](https://www.postgresql.org/docs/9.6/static/sql-createtable.html#SQL-CREATETABLE-UNLOGGED) for more information.